Decision Making and Appeals

 - where restrictions are imposed on entitlement to Income Support or JSA made by a court, eg failure to comply with a community order without reasonable excuse and where the only ground of appeal is that a court decision was made in error.
 In this situation, the appropriate remedy is to challenge the court decision.

 As a tribunal is not obliged to consider any issue not raised in an appeal, regard should be given to ensuring the inclusion of all potential legal arguments at the time the appeal is made.
+It is also useful at this stage to include any additional evidence, legislation or caselaw that the person wants to rely on for the appeal.

 - any relevant benefit paid is greater or is awarded for a longer period;